Germinating, Planting, and Nurturing Torreya taxifolia

 BUFORD PRUITT (2015) cautions: "I haven't had any trouble yet with voles in NC, but in FL just about any flat heavy thing (roofing, board, concrete) laying on the ground will get mouse tunnels under it.
 I'd be interested in how the thatched branches turn out."

 CONNIE BARLOW (2015) cautions: "In April I visited the seed-rock combinations I planted at the Evans property in Waynesville fall 2013.
 What a disappointment!
 While I found 2 seeds happily sending down a taproot beneath their rock, and several more seeds showing no sign of cracking into germination, at least half of the sites showed vole tunnels under the rocks, leading to where the seed was.
 So planting under rocks, while totally deterring squirrels, serve as a welcome mat to voles.
 Not a good technique, unless we have lots of seeds."
-2016 UPDATE: A big exception (as noted above) seems to be planting seeds (with no rock cover) on exceptionally steep slopes that seem to dissuade rodents from tunneling.
+2018 UPDATE: A big exception (as noted above) seems to be planting seeds (with no rock cover) on exceptionally steep slopes that seem to dissuade rodents from tunneling.
+Or, it is likely that planting seeds with rock cover on a lesser degree of slope enable moisture to penetrate and thus deprive creatures of dry homes.
+Overall best, however, is PLANTING SEEDS 4 TO 6 INCHES DEEP.

 FRED BESS (Cleveland OH planter, MAY 2014) stratified 150 seeds this winter in damp peatmoss, and discovered that 27 of them had already germinated and begun to grow.
 Thus a new possibility: By free-planting seeds in the spring (rather than in the fall immediately after harvest), they will all have escaped the first winter of possible seed predation.
 December 2016 UPDATE: Fred discovered that even the spring-planted seeds were eventually entirely harvested by rodents as were any prompt out-plantings of very young seedlings whose seed (attached to the root) still contained nutrients and was not yet exhausted by plant growth.